saeed-amiri/CloudInTrousers/docs/aws-practitioner/aws-essentials.md

 - **Security:**
     * Securely send sensitive data between applications and centrally manage your keys using AWS Key Management.
 - **Cost-effective scalability:**
-    * Scale elastically and cost-effectively based on usage so you don’t have to worry about capacity planning and preprovisioning.
+    * Scale elastically and cost-effectively based on usage so you don't have to worry about capacity planning and preprovisioning.

 #### **Amazon Simple Notification Service (SNS):**